 1. Distributed Wind

 Distributed wind is small-scale wind energy that uses a single wind turbine and generates power below 100 kilowatts.
-This type of wind energy has no connection with the grid and is very common amongst small businesses, farms, and homes.
+This type of wind energy has no connection with the grid and is very common among small businesses, farms, and homes.
 Home wind turbines are designed for low wind areas and therefore are flexible for these small areas.

 2. Utility-Scale Wind